Athens' Golden Age and the Delian League

 They had silver mines, which provided them with increased wealth.

-As the most influential member of the Delian League, Athens benefitted economically from the League.
+As the most influential member of the Delian League, Athens also benefitted economically from the League.

-They used the money from the alliance to fund the personal projects.
-Pericles had transferred the Delian League's treasury from Delos to Athens in 454 BC, claiming that he did so to protect it from Persia.
+They used the money from the alliance to fund personal projects.
+In fact, Pericles had transferred the Delian League's treasury from Delos to Athens in 454 BC, claiming that he did so to protect it from Persia.

 Pericles' building projects

-The Parthenon is a temple that was built to honor the goddess, Athena and is located on the Acropolis, which is a hill in Athens.
+The Parthenon is a temple that was built to honor the goddess Athena and is located on the Acropolis, the largest hill in Athens.

-The Delian League's treasury was stored in the Parthenon and much of the construction project was paid for from the funds in the treasury.
+It was in this new temple that the Delian League's treasury was stored, and much of the construction project was paid for from its funds.

-Pericles also used the money to build the 'long walls' which joined Athens to its port, Piraeus.
+In addition, Pericles used the money to build the 'long walls' which joined Athens to its port, Piraeus.

 Wide lens view of the Acropolis in Athens